How to Show Love to Someone Who Suffers Depression

 Even though many who are depressed do not like to be touched, a sincere hug may comfort them and make them feel they have support.

-One of the mistakes people make when wanting to help someone who suffers depression is to ask for explanations about what is going on or pressure them to talk about their problems.
+One of the mistakes people make is to ask for explanations about what is going on or pressure them to talk about their problems.